Only for fact-hunters!

 Unlike French or Spanish, English has no governing body to regulate it.
 Organizations like the Académie Française ensure that French stays "pure," but English?
 It’s a free-for-all!

-This lack of oversight means English evolves freely, borrowing words from other languages and bending grammar rules.
-While this can make it tricky to learn, it’s also why English is so adaptable and innovative.
-It’s a language that thrives on change, and that’s part of its charm!
+This lack of oversight allows English to evolve freely, borrowing words from other languages and bending grammar rules.
+While this can make it tricky to learn, it’s also what makes English so adaptable and innovative.
+It’s a language that thrives on change—and that’s part of its charm!

 E is everywhere